Zufallsfuchs/katacoda-scenarios/Intro_InfluxDB/step4.md

 This command creates an admin user as well as a bucket called `airSensors`.

 Now that the CLI is ready, let’s switch to the tab ‘InfluxDB UI’ on the right and have a look at the UI.
-As you can see, we could have also used the UI to setup the account.
-But now that we already have it set-up already, refresh the site by pressing the button beside the tab name and use username `admin` and password `InfluxDB` to log-in.
+Refresh the site by pressing the button beside the tab name and use username `admin` and password `InfluxDB` to log-in.

 Great, now we are all set to start working with InfluxDB using both the CLI and the UI!